 Exercise is an important part of healthy living for everyone.
-For people with Parkinson’s, exercise is more than healthy: it is a vital component to maintaining balance, mobility and the ability to perform activities of daily living.
+For people with Parkinson’s disease (PD), exercise is more than healthy — it is a vital component to maintaining balance, mobility and activities of daily living.
 Exercise and physical activity can improve many PD symptoms.
 These benefits are supported by research.

 What type of exercise should I do?